ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Wikipedia describes DevOps as a set of practices that combines software development and IT operations.
 It aims to shorten the systems development lifecycle and provide continuous delivery with high software quality.

-I translate that as follows: DevOps is all the work that goes into making sure the business software runs in places other than your developers machines.
-Unless you've got a DevOps specialist on your team, you're probably deprioritizing DevOps to some degree, and have underinvested in it

-as well.
+To me the key piece of this definition is that devops aims to shorten the software development lifecycle, in other words DevOps is an enabler of broader team productivity.
+If you're not already specifically thinking about DevOps, you're likely underprioritizing or underinvesting in DevOps to some degree.
 It's not just my opinion; it's becoming widely accepted throughout tech industries that high-quality DevOps is a key driver of overall engineering velocity.

 **FOUR KEY METRICS (DORA)![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.103.png)**